 For each switch you can configure the mode of its operation.
 Normal means switch-on at note-on and switch-off at note-off.
 Inverse means switch-on at note-off and switch-off at note-on.
 Toggle at On means that the knob state is toggled by note-on messages, Toggle at Off means that the knob state is toggled by note-off messages,

-New in Napo 4.5: You can now use MIDI program change messages to toggle stops.
+You can also use MIDI program change messages to toggle stops.
 To configure this, tap Learn and then perform the program change that you would like to use for this stop.

 MIDI – Switches for Couplers / Switches for Tremulants ↑